johneiser/SLAE/docs/_posts/2017-09-29-Assignment-3.md

 To check for memory access, we used the **access** function.
 This allows us to search large spaces in memory without worrying about triggering an exception.
 We then proceed to increment our pointer until the *tag* SLAE is found twice in a row, at which time we *jmp* to the newly found shellcode.

+You can find the all the code to this challenge at [https://github.com/johneiser/SLAE/tree/master/assignments/Assignment_3](https://github.com/johneiser/SLAE/tree/master/assignments/Assignment_3).

 <br>
 {% include preamble.md %}